AI & Automation For Business Operations 9 min read Updated May 6, 2026

 Setting up forecasting in Odoo

-Path 1: Native Odoo demand forecast
+Path 1: Native Odoo 19 forecasting features

 Path 2: External forecasting service integrated with Odoo